Resources

 Conclusion

 Let’s return to the marathon runner early in training: they're consciously managing pace, monitoring breathing, adjusting stride, checking splits.
 Every decision requires attention.
 But after months of consistent work, those elements become second nature.
 That's what good AP Language preparation accomplishes.
 Early on, students are consciously juggling formal register, subjunctive cases, time management, and cultural references all at once.
-By exam day, those elements are automatic, freeing headspace for the actual thinking the exam requires: forming arguments, making comparisons, responding authentically.
+By exam day, those elements are automatic, freeing headspace for the actual thinking the exam requires.

 I guide my students through a training plan calibrated to their needs and extended over enough time to let complexity become second nature—and to wake up on test day rested, confident, and ready.